dbierer/php-class-notes/zf-level-1-jun-2019.md

   * Add `ini_set('display_errors',1);` in `/onlinemarket.work/config/development.config.php`
   * From `/home/vagrant/Zend/workspaces/DefaultWorkspace/onlinemarket.work` run `composer update` after installing the ZF skeleton app.
 This will get rid of the notices you might see initially.
   * Error log file: `sudo tail /var/log/apache2/error.log`
+* For Wed 19 Jun 2019
+  * Lab: Creating and Accessing a Service
 * For Mon 17 Jun 2019
   * Lab: Using a Built-in Controller Plugin
   * Lab: Using a Custom Controller Plugin